chinelo-obitube/Fincra-assessment/README.md

  # Configure nginx to listen to requests from specific ports externally and route to kong and konga.
  ## Steps
- 1. ensure that nginx is installed and its service enabled.
+ 1. Ensure that nginx is installed and its service enabled.
- 2. cd into /etc/nginx/sites-enabled and create an nginx.conf file using sudo touch nginx.conf
+ 2. Cd into /etc/nginx/sites-enabled and create an nginx.conf file using `sudo touch nginx.conf`.
- 3. edit the nginx.conf file.
+ 3. Edit the nginx.conf file.
- 4. Make sure to reload the nginx service after configuration of the nginx.conf file. sudo systemctl reload nginx.service
+ 4. Make sure to reload the nginx service after configuration of the nginx.conf file.
+    `sudo systemctl reload nginx.service`
  5. Test to ensure that the nginx is configured and ports are routing to the specific endpoints.
  6. Access the kong api through this url: http://3.8.28.21/kong
  7. Access the konga-dashboard through this url: http://3.8.28.21/konga